-- Saudi Arabia is a high-income country1 with a GDP per capita (PPP) of USD 48,711 in 2021.1 - Due to COVID-19 Pandemic, the GDP (Real) has declined by 4.1% in 2020.
+- Saudi Arabia is a high-income country with a GDP per capita (PPP) of USD 44,887 in 2021. - Due to COVID-19 Pandemic, the GDP (Real) has declined by 4.1% in 2020.
 However, in 2021, the GDP has bounced back with an annual growth rate of 3.2% which is one of the fastest recoveries among similar sized economies.2 - The inflation rate (CPI) of Saudi Arabia has declined to 3.1% in 2021 from 3.4% levels in 2020.3 - The general government gross debt to GDP has declined to 30% in 2021 from 32.4% levels in 2020.4

-- •The Saudi Government launched the Renewable Energy Program under the framework of the Custodian of the Two Holy Mosques Renewable Energy Initiative to deliver the country target of around 50% of electricity achieving energy mix balance with the compliance to the Kingdom's emissions commitments in line with the Kingdom's Vision 2030.24 - In 2021, the country announced its goal to reach net zero by 2060.6 - Saudi Arabia has planned a total of 15 GW to be tendered in 2022 and 2023, of which 5.36 GW were tendered in 2022. - In October 2021, during the Saudi Green Initiative (SGI), Saudi Arabia announced a net zero target to be achieved by 2060.
+- •The Saudi Government launched The Renewable Energy Program under the framework of the Custodian of the Two Holy Mosques Renewable Energy Initiative to deliver the countries targets of around 50% of electricity achieving energy mix balance with the compliance to the Kingdom's emissions commitments in line with the Kingdom's Vision 2030.
+24 - In 2021, the country announced its goal to reach net zero by 2060.6 - Saudi Arabia has planned a total of 15 GW to be tendered in 2022 and 2023, of which 5.36 GW were tendered in 2022. - In October 2021, During the Saudi Green Initiative (SGI), Saudi Arabia announced a net zero target to be achieved by 2060.
 It also upgraded its NDC under the Paris Agreement.24

-- Saudi Arabia receives very high levels of solar irradiation (GHI) of 6.2 kWh/m2/day and specific yield 5.2 kWh/kWp/day indicating a strong technical feasibility for solar in the country.11 - The government of Saudi Arabia will be installing 1300 MWh BESS in Neom.25 - The Ministry of Energy, through its NREP, has pre-developed and tendered 2,170 MW of RE capacity in the Kingdom.
-It has commissioned 700 MW of wind and solar out which 300 MW is solar PV.24 - Saudi Arabia is currently developing the Helios green hydrogen project in Neom, with a production capacity of 600 tonnes/day of clean hydrogen with power capacity of 4 GW utilizing the combined capacity from onshore solar (2.5 GW), wind and storage.24
+- Saudi Arabia receives very high levels of solar irradiation (GHI) of 6.21 kWh/m2/day and specific yield 5.16 kWh/kWp indicating a strong technical feasibility for Solar in the country.11 - The government of Saudi Arabia will be installing 1300 MWh BESS in Neom.25 - The Ministry of Energy, through its NREP, has pre-developed and tendered 2,170 MW of RE capacity in the Kingdom.
+It has Commissioned 700 MW of Wind and Solar out which 300 MW is Solar PV. - Saudi Arabia is currently developing the Helios green hydrogen project in Neom, with a production capacity of 600 tonnes/day of clean hydrogen with power capacity of 4 GW utilizing the combined capacity from onshore solar (2.5 GW), wind and storage.24

-- SEC is the holding company which maintains a monopoly over transmission and distribution across the Kingdom and owns and operate majority of generation units.14 - •The Water and Electricity Regulatory Authority (WERA) is co-operating with of SEC and Saudi Principle buyer to ensure agile and transparent regulatory framework of the power sector.24
+- SEC is the holding company which maintains a monopoly over Transmission and Distribution across the Kingdom and owns and operate majority of Genera on units.14 - •The Water and Electricity Regulatory Authority (WERA) is co-operating with of SEC and Saudi Principle buyer to ensure agile and transparent regulatory framework of the power sector.
+24

-- Saudi Arabia has four interconnections with the neighbouring countries of Kuwait, Bahrain, Qatar, and UAE through the Gulf Cooperation Council (GCC) interconnection project.15 - In 2020, Saudi Arabia's transmission network comprised of about 89,100 ckm of line length and 1,150 substations at voltage levels varying from 110 kV to 380 kV.15 - In 2021, the existing network was expanded by 2,372 ckm and 40 new transmission substations. - Saudi Arabia investment plans in power, water, infrastructure, tourism estimated to be USD 21 Bn for the coming years.17
+- Saudi Arabia has four interconnections with the neighbouring countries of Kuwait, Bahrain, Qatar, and UAE through the Gulf Cooperation Council (GCC) interconnection project.
+15 - In 2020, Saudi Arabia's transmission network comprised of about 89,100 ckm of line length and 1,150 substations at voltage levels varying from 110 kV to 380 kV.15 - In 2021, the existing network was expanded by 2,372 ckm and 40 new transmission substations.

-- Saudi Arabia Government through Renewable Energy Program aims to attract 100 Bn USD for renewable investment by 2030.24 - Saudi Arabia is planning to generate 50% of electricity from renewables by 2030 in which kingdom's Public Investment Fund (PIF) would contribute 70% of the total investment to develop GW scale projects.
+- Saudi Arabia investment plans in power, water, infrastructure, tourism es mated to be USD 21 bn for the coming years.17 - Saudi Arabia Government through Renewble Energy Program aims to attract 100 Bn USD for renewable investment by 2030.24 - Saudi Arabia is planning to generate 50% of electricity from renewables by 2030 in which kingdom's Public Investment Fund (PIF) would contribute 70% of the total investment to develop GW scale projects.19